Information for applicants

 - Applicants who do not meet the residency requirements – including those who hold diplomatic visas – but who qualify for entry on academic grounds, can appeal if extenuating circumstances apply.

 School principals are required to check claims of residency status and citizenship against school records.
 All successful applicants will be required to show original documentation, such as a birth certificate, Australian Citizenship certificate or permanent residency visa, before enrolment can be finalised by the school.

-Offers and enrolments will be taken away if the placement was based on false or misleading information.
+Offers and enrolments will be cancelled if the placement was based on false or misleading information.

 Applications from parents who continue to live outside NSW after the school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.

 Overseas and interstate applicants